How to Manage Personal Stress When the World Feels Overwhelming

 Empathy vs. Overload

-Overload says, “I have to fix this right now, or I can’t tolerate it.”
+“I have to fix this right now or I can't tolerate the feeling.”

-The body and the nervous system are not designed to process the suffering of the entire world in real-time.
-And yet we are trying.
+The human body and nervous system were never designed to process the suffering of the entire world in real time.

 The False Choice

-When we can’t define the difference between empathy and nervous system overload, we start cornering ourselves with impossible choices:
+When we can’t clearly distinguish between empathy and emotional overload, we begin to trap ourselves in impossible choices:

 Care for my family